Gherman Titov: Biography

 He was the first person to suffer from space sickness (motion sickness in space) and was also the first person to sleep in space.
 He slept for roughly one orbit and was surprised to wake with his arms floating in the air because of the absence of normal gravity.
 He returned to sleep after he had his arms under a security belt and slept 30 minutes more than predicted by the flight plan.
 He stated, "Once you have your arms and legs arranged properly, space sleep is fine....
 I slept like a baby".

+Titov was the first photographer in space, when he took this picture of Earth.